Gish Jen Gish Jen

 —Jean Kwok

 “Can there be a dystopian novel of lightness, delicacy and charm?
 In which baseball, our subtle, determined summer game, is the means of resistance against the dehumanizing overlords?
 In which a girl who pitches like Satchel Paige is the blue-haired hero?
-Gish Jen says, Yes!
-And she is right!
-Where there is baseball, there is hope.
-And beautiful prose, too.”
+Gish Jen says, Yes!”

 — Cathleen Schine